shikhar-shri/BeyondTube/Readme.md

 ### Prerequisites

-- Node.js (v16 or higher)
-- MongoDB
+Before running the server, ensure you have the following:

+1. **Node.js**: Install the latest stable version of Node.js from [nodejs.org](https://nodejs.org/).
+2. **MongoDB Atlas Account**: This project uses MongoDB Atlas, an online cloud database service.
+Ensure you have a MongoDB Atlas account and a cluster set up.
+You do not need MongoDB installed locally.
-- Cloudinary account for video storage
+3. **Cloudinary Account**: Set up a Cloudinary account for handling video and image uploads.

 ### Steps